-Color is the number one thing people get caught up in when trying to choose art, oftentimes because they're trying to find something that matches with the other colors in the room.
-But while matching some of the colors is a perfectly acceptable method for choosing art, it's definitely not the only method.
-Sometimes the colors in the art you choose can be the direct opposite of what you already have in your room, or in some case you might want something that's only black and white.
-What matters is that you find something that compliments the space - sometimes it's through color, but not always.
+Color is the number one thing people get caught up in when trying to choose art, often because they're trying to find something that matches with the other colors in the room.
+But while matching some of the colors is a perfectly acceptable method for choosing art, it's not the only method.
+Sometimes the colors in the art you choose can be the direct opposite of what you already have in your room, or in some cases; you might want something that's only black and white.
+What matters is that you find something that compliments the space—sometimes it's through color, but not always.
 Look for a piece that attracts you to it, and don't worry too much about perfectly matching colors.

 Size and Scale

 When it comes to choosing art bigger is usually better.
-In fact, choosing art that's too small is a very common mistake.
+Choosing art that's too small is a very common mistake.
 Take for instance the wall space over a sofa.
-As a general rule the art above it should be approximately two thirds the width of the sofa or larger.
-Same goes for the space above a bed.
-However even this rule can be broken.
-In a gallery wall several small pieces can work together in one display.
-In this case think of the overall display as one unit and try to follow the same guidelines.
-If you have a particular painting or print that you adore but the size is too small, consider having it framed with an extra large matte in order to increase its visual impact.
+As a general rule, the art above it should be approximately two thirds the width of the sofa or larger.
+Same goes for space above a bed.
+However, even this rule can be broken.
+In a gallery wall, several small pieces can work together in one display.
+In this case, think of the overall display as one unit and try to follow the same guidelines.
+If you have a particular painting or print that you adore but the size is too small, consider having it framed with an extra large matte to increase its visual impact.

 Mix Old and New